Find Grad Schools

 Master’s Degrees in Engineering & Applied Physics

 There are 23 schools in the United States where you can get your master's degree in applied physics.
-This degree is more popular with male students, and about 21% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 38.4% of applied physics graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 12 were from an underrepresented racial-ethnic group.
+Also, 36.9% of applied physics graduates were international students.

 Education Levels of Applied Physics Majors